1939 / 112 minutes

 Another consideration is that the King has both a wife-to-be and a girlfriend on the side.
 His lasciviousness is never shown on screen – the most anyone does in this film is get kissed on the forehead – but parents will have to explain how her presence tells us what kind of flawed character the King is.

 I don’t think anyone in our family would give this two thumbs up, though I think we’d probably all give it one – all of us found bits of the film we quite enjoyed.
-My wife likes to learn about historical settings, and appreciates being exposed to a famous story she hadn’t heard before.
+My wife likes to learn about historical settings, and appreciated being exposed to a famous story she hadn’t heard before.
 The kids were intrigued by the whole identical twin angle with one actor playing both parts.
 All of us loved the sword fights.
 But I’ll also add, my girls were a bit freaked out by the scenes with the man in the iron mask, and my wife was really disgusted by the evil Louis.
 So this isn’t the sort of black and white film you should pitch to people who aren’t used to black and white films.
 However, for those of us raised on such fare, this is a solid outing.